glennposadas/itunessearch-test/README.md

 [A Thorough Guide In Testing Apps Via TestFlight For Clients, Bosses, and Testers](https://github.com/glennposadas/TestFlight-Guide/wiki/A-Thorough-Guide-In-Testing-Apps-Via-TestFlight---For-Clients,-Bosses,-and-Testers).

 ---
-## Support
+## Support | Contact

-Should there be questions or tech support, contact me: https://www.glennvon.com/
+Should there be questions or any discussions, you may contact me: https://www.glennvon.com/